Printing Claims & Alignment

 - The top left checkmark will select/deselect all

-- Then click the button (top right):
+- Then click (top right, shown above):

 Still having problems aligning your claims?
 Reach out to support and we can help!